ldci/OpenCV-Xojo/README.md

 The code is under development.
 This software is provided 'as-is', without any express or implied warranty.

+## More OpenCV functions and samples to come.
+...

 ## Getting Started
 Very easy.
 Just unzip the downloaded file and open OpenCVX code with Xojo IDE.
-Then drag the **OpenCVX folder** to any application requiring OpenCV image processing. **OPenCVX folder** contains different **modules** that give access to numerous OpenCV functions that are declared as External Methods.
+Then drag the **OpenCVX folder** to any application requiring OpenCV image processing.

+**OPenCVX folder** contains different **modules** that give access to various OpenCV functions that are declared as External Methods.

 Inside each module there is a **constant** (e.g. core, immproc, highgui..) which is linked to  OpenCV libraries.

-PLease update values according to your platform.
+**PLease update values according to your OS.**

 ## samples dir